-Transforming SCERTs and DIETs into Centres of Excellence
+To support SCERTs in their journey of transforming DIETs into Centres of Excellence in Education

 Institutional Strengthening Program